Kadika38/Valet/planning.md

 Spot
 - (String) name
-- (Spot array) blocking
+- (Spot array) blocked by

 Constructor (String name)
     - this.name = name

 - Blocking (Spot s)
+    - s.setBlockedBy(this)

+- Set Blocked By (Spot s)
-    - add s to this.blocking
+    - add s to this.blockedBy

+- Get Blocked By
+    - new array a
+    - add spots in this.blockedBy to a
+    - for each spot s in a
+        - add s.getBlockedBy to a, if s.getBlockedBy isn't empty
+    - return a

 -----------------------------